integritee-network/book/src/security_intel_sgx.md

 #### Countermeasures

 * update your SGX HW
-* verify SGX is up-to-date for all substraTEE-workers (IAS tells us with their remote attestation report)
+* verify SGX is up-to-date for all integritee-workers (IAS tells us with their remote attestation report)